artazidele/SocialPublishingPlatform/README.md

 8) from another terminal run command "php artisan serve"
 9) open webpage, for instance, "http://127.0.0.1:8000/users/signin" (ports may be different)
 10) You can sign in using one of emails from UserSeeder, for instance, "user1@example.com", and password "password" or you can create a new account.
 11) When you are signed in, you can read your and other users' posts, create, edit and delete your own posts, write and delete your own comments.
+Also you can filter and search posts